fivdi/onoff/README.md

 ```

 Depending on the system load, the frequency logged to the console should be up
-to 35KHz on a 720MHz BeagleBone or 23KHz on a 700MHz Raspberry Pi.
+to 35KHz on a 720MHz BeagleBone or up to 23KHz on a 700MHz Raspberry Pi.

 Step 3 - Unexport GPIOs as superuser